cmazakas/foxy/docs/reference/server_session.md

 the actual handshake.
 Using this, users can support both plain HTTP and HTTPS on the same port as is the case with the [example server in Beast](https://www.boost.org/doc/libs/release/libs/beast/example/advanced/server-flex/advanced_server_flex.cpp).

+When constructing the `basic_server_session`, the supplied `session_opts` are stored but they are not used.
+The session's underlying stream will be that of the user-supplied one (this means the timeout value and SSL context in the session options are not used).

+The session's embedded options instead act as a cache that the user can interact with at their will.
+This is required for using the `async_handshake` method which accepts an `ssl::context&`.

 Users will have to manually disconnect and close their connections.

 For plain connections, users are advised to do something like: